 Ph.D.
 Comparative Cultural and Literary Studies, The University of Arizona, 1993

-Julia Balén came to CSUCI from the University of Arizona where she served as Associate Director in charge of the BA and MA programs in women's studies.
-During her tenure she worked with others to develop strong MA and internship programs and an innovative concentration in Chicana Studies.
+Julia Balén came to CSUCI from the University of Arizona where she served as Associate Director of the BA and MA programs in Women's Studies.
+During her tenure she worked with others to develop strong MA and internship/service learning programs as well as an innovative concentration in Chicana Studies.
 She was also principle investigator on a faculty/curriculum development grant funded by the Ford Foundation through the Institute for Public Media Arts to produce a year-long, team-taught course that addressed oppressive practices and issues of diversity through a combination of theory, experiential learning, and video production.
 The course, "Crossing Boundaries: Diversity and Representation," engaged cultural, critical race, and feminist theories with creative writing and video production.
 Since 2011 she has worked with students in her LGBT Studies class to bring research on bullying to local community leaders through and annual Anti-Bullying Summit (video link below).

 Before and during the process of earning her degrees she worked as a carpenter, building everything from furniture and cabinets to houses and apartment complexes, and teaching carpentry skills to women and underprivileged teens.
 But the job she loved best--besides teaching--was delivering singing telegrams.